Last additions - Wireless Sites

 |

-2008 Rose Bowl Herd757 viewsHere are Nextel's and Sprint's COWS at the 2008 Rose Bowl Game.
+2008 Rose Bowl Herd676 viewsFrom foreground to background we have Nextel, Sprint, and AT&T Wireless.
+This is the usual herd found at the Rose Bowl in Pasadena for the Rose Bowl Game and related events.
 These cows are penned on the west side of the Bowl across the wash from the south parking lot.
-Goal-to-Goal in under a second!Dec 30, 2007
+Moo!Dec 30, 2007

 |